Faith Healer: Synopsis

 The play consists of four parts, with a monologue making up each part.
 The monologues are given, in order, by Hardy himself; his wife, Grace; his manager, Teddy, and finally Hardy again.

 The monologues tell the story of Hardy, including an incident in a Welsh village in which he cures ten people.
 Teddy's monologue reveals that Grace dies by suicide, while Hardy ponders whether his gift is real or not.
-In his second monologue, it is suggested that he is killed near his home after being unable to heal a cripple.
+In Hardy’s second monologue, it is suggested that he is beaten to death for his failure to heal a cripple.
 He says that he knows he will not be able to heal him and, going to face death, he feels a sense of homecoming.
-It is not made explicit however, that Hardy is actually killed; Friel leaves this to the reader's interpretation.
+From Teddy’s preceding monologue it is made explicit however, that Hardy is actually killed.

 Production history

-Faith Healer received its first performance on 23 February 1979 in Boston in a production directed by José Quintero and starring James Mason, Clarissa Kaye and Donal Donnelly.
+Faith Healer received its first performance on 23 February 1979 in Boston in a production directed by José Quintero and starring James Mason, Clarissa Kaye, and Donal Donnelly.
 The production then opened in New York City at the Longacre Theatre on Broadway and closed after twenty performances.
 The first production in Ireland was at the Abbey Theatre in August 1980, in a production by Joe Dowling starring Donal McCann, Kate Flynn and John Kavanagh.
 The first London production was at the Royal Court Theatre in March 1981, directed by Christopher Fettes, with Patrick Magee, Helen Mirren and Stephen Lewis.

 BBC Radio produced the play with Norman Rodway as Frank, June Tobin as Gracie and Warren Mitchell as Teddy.
 It was produced by Robert Cooper and broadcast on Radio 3 on 13 March 1980, with a repeat on 18 May 1980.

 It was revived in 1983 at the Vineyard Theatre, directed by Dann Florek, with J. T. Walsh, Kathleen Chalfant and Martin Shakar.
 In the same year, William Needles played the title role at the University of California, Irvine.
 Also in the cast were Mary Anne McGarry and Keith Fowler.
 The show was revived under the direction of Robert Cohen for a gala presentation to the UCI Theater Guild.

 Joe Dowling returned to the play in 1992 at the Royal Court Theatre, London, his production again starring Donal McCann, joined by Sinéad Cusack and Ron Cook to huge acclaim.
 The critic Sarah Compton remarked that it was "a version so potent that I can look back on it now in vivid, overwhelming detail".
 Two years later, the production opened at the Long Wharf Theatre, with McCann and Cook.
 Cusack was sadly unavailable and Judy Geeson took over.
 The New York Times called the production "incandescent" and recommended it to "any connoisseur of theater".

 It was revived in London in 2001 by the Almeida Theatre, in a production by Jonathan Kent.
 The cast consisted of Ken Stott, Geraldine James and Ian McDiarmid.
 McDiarmid won the 2001 Critics' Circle Best Actor Award for this role.